jbannick/hellokata-java/src/modules/custom_images/hellomodusinglib2/README.md

 The app should build:

 * a.
-An image directory tree, appmod-image, that contains your application, the HACKED eventbus library, both as modules, and the subset of the Java runtime environment necessary to run that app
+An image directory tree, appmod-image, that contains your application, the HACKED commons.csv library, both as modules, and the subset of the Java runtime environment necessary to run that app
 * b.
 Additional directories used only during the build process

 5. At the command line, execute: run.sh

 The app should display:
-Hello Modularized Image Using Library 1!
+Hello Modularized Image Using Library 2!
-Publisher is instantiated
-Subscriber is instantiated
-Subscriber received a rumor: Pizza in the break room
+first_name 	= john
+last_name 	= bannick
+first_name 	= elmer
+last_name 	= fudd
+first_name 	= bugs
+last_name 	= bunny

 To run this app on another computer: